scadafence/Honeywell-Alerton-Vulnerabilities/README.md

 controller.
 After the configuration change, remediation requires reverting to the correct configuration, requiring either physical or remote access depending on the configuration that was altered.

-[Additional Information]
-Detailed POC can be send in zip via email.
-Please contact us at yossi@scadafence.com

 [VulnerabilityType Other]
 Configuration Change (CWE 15)